bloomberg/blazingmq/docs/docs/features/plugins.md

    - `snapshotInterval`: represents how often stats are computed by broker internally, in seconds (typically every 1s);
-   - [OPTIONAL] `appIdPostingDomains`: used for troubleshooting, represents the list of *fanout* mode domains for which *applicationId* tag will be applied on `queue.confirm_time_max` and `queue.queue_time_max` metrics.
+   - [OPTIONAL] `appIdTagDomains`: used for troubleshooting, represents the list of *fanout* mode domains for which *applicationId* tag will be applied on `queue.confirm_time_max` and `queue.queue_time_max` metrics.
-     It can be *extremely* useful to detect slow responding consumer by *application ID*.
+     It can be *extremely* useful to detect slow responding consumer by *applicationId*.
 If this setting is omitted/empty, or domain name not in the list - *applicationId* tag will not be applied;<br/>
-     **NOTE**: This feature is available for all BMQ broker roles except *PROXY*;
+     **NOTE**: This feature is available for all BlazingMQ broker roles except *PROXY*;

 2. Prometheus plugin configuration

    - `name`: plugin name, must be "PrometheusStatConsumer";
-   - `publishInterval`
+   - `publishInterval`: Specified as a number of seconds.
+Must be a multiple of the `snapshotInterval`.
      - in `push` mode: it is the time period (in seconds) to send statistic to Prometheus Push Gateway;
      - in `pull` mode: it is time (in seconds) to update statistic;
    - `host`